idanshal/sb-todo-app-tdp/README.md

 ## Spring Terminology

-- Bean – the managed object (instance) by Spring.
+- **Bean** – the managed object (instance) by Spring.
   - Spring manages bean creation\destruction
   - Spring manages bean dependencies (by injection)
   - Spring manages bean scope (singleton or prototype)
-- Container – the core of Spring.
+- **Container** – the core of _Spring_.
 It creates the objects (Beans), configures and assembles their dependencies, manages their entire life cycle.

 ## ApplicationContext

-ApplicationContext is the Spring interface representing the IoC container.
+ApplicationContext is the _Spring_ interface representing the IoC container.
 ApplicationContext holds all beans and manages them.
 To obtain a bean from ApplicationContext, use the getBean() function and specify bean ID or interface\class.
-In case of no ambiguity – Spring will automatically know which bean to extract for you.
+In case of no ambiguity – _Spring_ will automatically know which bean to extract for you.

 ```java
 ApplicationContext ctx = new AnnotationConfigApplicationContext(